GrowinScala/Flipper/README.md

 # Flipper
 ### What is Flipper? ###

-Flipper is an open-source PDF library written in Scala and that can be integrated in any Java/Scala environment developed by the good people at Growin Insights.
+Flipper is an open-source PDF library written in Scala and that can be integrated in any Java/Scala environment developed by the good people at Growin.
 It has some really usefull features such as:
 * **Parsing a PDF document and returning a JSON object** - Flipper is able to parse the text in a PDF document, as well as recognize text in images inside the PDF document, and return a JSON object with the extracted information.
 You simply specify the type of value you want to obtain